nicho96/Nachos/proj1/README.txt

         l - flag to run the alarm self tests k - flag to run the communicator self tests r - flag to run the reactwater self tests
-        C - flag to run the XML self tests
+        C - flag to run the cycle self tests

+	Running the previous command will run nachos while printing the debug messages for every self test case.
+These flags can also be individually set and tested:

+        EX.
+Testing the Alarm self test

+                         ../bin/nachos/ -d l

         Throughout our rigorous testing phase, no quirks, show-stopper bugs, or weird dependencies occurred within our implementation.
 Everything appears to work as designed.